jojo2504/Boogle/README.md

 wordArray = wordArray.Sort()

 ```
-But we still didnt proceed any prefixes not their length, which is really really bad.
+But we still didnt proceed any prefixes nor their length, which demonstrate how long and pointless an implementation like this might be.

 ### Chapter 3 : Data Structure and algorithm (Trie / Graph)
 That's why we came up with another solution, implementing a `Trie`, a specialized ***tree-like*** data structure that stores a ***dynamic*** set of strings, typically to facilitate fast searching, insertion, and deletion operations.
 It is particularly useful for managing dictionaries, auto-complete features, and ***prefix-based search***.

+**Time Complexity:** Time complexity depends on the length of the word (L)
+- This allow us to insert, search and delete nodes in `𝑂(𝐿)`.

+**Space Complexity:** The space complexity depends on:
+- The total number of words, N.
+- The average length of words, L.
+- The number of unique characters in the alphabet, A.
+- Worst-case space complexity: `𝑂(𝐴⋅𝐿⋅𝑁)`

 ![Trie Data Structure Illustration](/markdownassets/Triedatastructure1.webp)